-- Pay attention to changes in your pup’s behavior, as this could indicate a cardiac issue.
+- Pay attention to changes in your pup’s behavior, which could indicate a cardiac issue.

-As a veterinarian, I recommend you keep an eye on your dog’s heart rate and follow the tips above to maintain a healthy heart.
+As a veterinarian, I recommend you monitor your dog’s heart rate and follow the tips above to maintain a healthy heart.
 Contact your veterinarian immediately if you notice abnormalities in your pup’s heart rate or if they seem distressed.

-Pet Care Tip: Check out this video on how to safely check a dog’s heart rate.
-It will show you the proper way to check his heart rate without putting yourself or your dog in danger.
+Pet Care Tip: Check out this video on safely checking a dog’s heart rate.
+It will show you how to check your dog’s heart rate without hurting yourself or your dog.

 Frequently Asked Questions